Pbgopinadh/Ansible/Ansible.md

 so tags are given at play level and task level: so if a play and task in another play has same tag then, entire play and that specifc task of other will get executed.

+## Ansible roles:

+Ansible playbooks are just some scripts which doesnt carry any dependecies. for example, lets ssay there is a file that should be copied a user doesn't know if the file/object is related to a playbook.

+By using roles, you can encapsulate related tasks and configurations into reusable units, making your playbooks cleaner and more maintainable.
+You can also share roles with others or use roles created by the community, which can help you avoid reinventing the wheel.

+roles/
+    common/               # this hierarchy represents a "role" tasks/            #
+            main.yml      #  <-- tasks file can include smaller files if warranted handlers/         #
+            main.yml      #  <-- handlers file
+        templates/        #  <-- files for use with the template resource ntp.conf.j2   #  <------- templates end in .j2
+        files/            #
+            bar.txt       #  <-- files for use with the copy resource foo.sh        #  <-- script files for use with the script resource vars/             #
+            main.yml      #  <-- variables associated with this role
+        defaults/         #
+            main.yml      #  <-- default lower priority variables for this role meta/             #
+            main.yml      #  <-- role dependencies
+        library/          # roles can also include custom modules module_utils/     # roles can also include custom module_utils lookup_plugins/   # or other types of plugins, like lookup in this case

+    webtier/              # same kind of structure as "common" was above, done for the webtier role monitoring/           # ""
+    fooapp/               # ""